liboyang0112/TRExFitter/README.md

 ```
 cd TRExFitter && git checkout <tag number> && cd -
 ```
+If you just want to run TRExFitter, you can also use a Docker image.
+See section [Using a docker image](#using-a-docker-image).

 ## Setup
+There are multiple ways to setup TRExFitter.
+You can compile the code by yourself, or use the provided Docker images.

+### Build it yourself
 To setup just use the script (from any location):
 ```
   source setup.sh